xinjli/ucla-phonetic-corpus/README.md

 It is a cleaned version of the dataset in the paper.
 Each directory on the top level is corresponding to a language name identified by its 3 character ISO id.
 There are currently 97 languages in this dataset.

-Inside each directory, there will be 1 file and 1 directory
+Inside each directory, there will be 3 files and 1 directory

-- `text`: it contains the narrow phone annotations of each utterance.
+- `raw`: it contains the narrow phone annotations of each utterance.
 The first field is the utterance id.
+- `text`: it contains the segmented and normalized transcription from the raw utterance.
+- `inventory`: it contains the phone inventory for this language, which is used to normalize the transcription.
+The inventory is (mostly) derived from the phoible database.
 - `audio`: it contains all the wav format audios of each utterance.
 Its name is the corresponding utterance id.

 ## Acknowledgements